ZahariaDiana132/Introduction-to-Robotics-2022---2023-/README.md

  Components Used:

-1 LCD
+   1 LCD,

-1 1088AS matrix
+   1 1088AS matrix,

-1 MAX7219 LED Driver
+   1 MAX7219 LED Driver,

-1 joystick
+   1 joystick,

-1 passive buzzer
+   1 passive buzzer,

-1 potentiometer (for controlling the LCD contrast)
+   1 potentiometer (for controlling the LCD contrast),

-1 10μF, 50V electrolytic capacitor
+   1 10μF, 50V electrolytic capacitor,

-1 (104) 0.1μF ceramic capacitor
+   1 (104) 0.1μF ceramic capacitor,

-2 buttons (not yet used)
+   2 buttons (not yet used),

    resistors and wires (per logic)